You're reading docs for Nextly Alpha. APIs may change between releases.

 find

 Find multiple documents in a collection.
-Returns a paginated response.
+Returns the canonical list envelope { items, meta }.

 const result = await nextly.find({